GILBERT KINER – CEO, School & Education Director

 At the heart of several major Parisian studios (Ex-Machina, Sparx, Mac Guff Ligne, Moonscoop), she spent 15 years working as CG animator, production manager and first assistant director for a number of projects: advertisements, TV series, medium and feature length animation films like Igor and Titeuf, le film.
 Since 2009, she has been supervising the productions of graduating student films at ArtFX.

 MARJA MACCOTTA – Production Coordinator

-A video editing graduate from Insas (Brussels), Marja worked as an editor before moving into production at Scope Pictures.
+A video editing graduate from Insas (Brussels), Marja worked as a film editor before moving into production at Scope Pictures.
 Her encounter with Mikros then led her to visual effects.
 She learned about VFX coordinating while working on the film “KINGS”.
 Then, at Benuts in Brussels, she refined her skills during the production of fifteen feature-length movies and documentary films.
-Following that, she became Line Producer and supported the development and production of music videos and tour videos for artists like Stromae, Bigflo & Oli, Shakira, NTM, etc. through Benuts About Music.
-She joined ArtFX school in September 2018 as production coordinator.
+Following that, she became a Line Producer and supported the development and production of music videos and tour videos for artists like Stromae, Bigflo & Oli, Shakira, NTM, etc. through Benuts About Music.
+She joined ArtFX school in September 2018 as production coordinator and project development teacher.